chriskrycho/v5.chriskrycho.com/site/journal/2023/Current Mac Stack.md

 - [**1Password**](https://1password.com): password management.
 Still the best tool of its sort out there, though a bunch of costs to its Electronification frustrate me.
 (Text fields!
 I just want my text fields to work the way they should!)
 Bound to <kbd>⌃</kbd><kbd>⎇</kbd><kbd>P</kbd> (“password”).

-- [Backblaze](https://secure.backblaze.com/r/01pi7n): cloud backup of my entire system.
+- [**Backblaze**](https://secure.backblaze.com/r/01pi7n): cloud backup of my entire system.
 (That’s an affiliate link: we both get a month free if you use it!)

-- **Messages**: most people in my immediate circles are on iOS, or just use basic SMS/MMS for messaging, and I have the built-in app set to integrate with my phone identity, so I actually do *most* of my texting of all varieties from my Mac.
+- **Messages**: most people in my immediate circles are on iOS, or just use basic <abbr title="short message service, or 'normal text messages'">SMS</abbr>/<abbr title="multimedia messaging service, or 'SMS but supports images'">MMS</abbr> for messaging, and I have the built-in app set to integrate with my phone identity, so I actually do *most* of my texting of all varieties from my Mac.

 - **Music**: while I am not a fan of the design, it does the job, and no other client I have tried does much better.
 (I have occasionally been tempted to just build what I want here myself—but there is, I think, not a particularly good market there!)